tcelovsky/rails-api-js-project/NOTES.md

 ```
 class ListsAdapter {
     constructor() {
-        this.baseUrl = LISTS_URL
+        this.listsUrl = LISTS_URL
+        this.listItemsUrl = LIST_ITEMS_URL
     }

     getLists() {
-        return fetch(this.baseUrl).then(res => res.json())
+        return fetch(this.listsUrl).then(res => res.json())
     }
 }
 ```

-9. cd into src/components folder and create the following files: app.js andlists.js by running `mkdir app.js lists.js` command in the terminal.
+9. cd into src/components folder and create the following files: app.js andlists.js by running `mkdir app.js list.js lists.js` command in the terminal.
 10. Create the App class in app.js:

 ```